 The Clinic submitted an amicus brief to the Supreme Court in the case of Benitez v.
 Mata, which presented the issue of the lawfulness of the U.S. government’s policy of indefinitely detaining inadmissible aliens who have been ordered deported but for whom deportation is impossible or unforeseeable.
 The Clinic’s brief presented to the Court an accurate picture of the people affected by this policy and demonstrated the hardship that the policy, particularly the conditions of detention and the inadequacies of the process for considering release, creates for them and their families.

-Haiti’s Detention of National, Deported by U.S. in Violation of Torture Convention (2003)
+U.S. Deportation of Haitian National to Detention Conditions in Violation of Torture Convention (2003)

-The U.S. District Court for the District of Connecticut requested an amicus brief to address whether the prolonged or indefinite detention of a repatriated Haitian criminal alien would constitute torture as defined by the Convention Against Torture (CAT).
+The U.S. District Court for the District of Connecticut requested an amicus brief to address whether the prolonged or indefinite detention of Haitian nationals deported from the U.S. after serving time in prison would constitute torture as defined by the Convention Against Torture (CAT).
 After completing prison terms in the U.S., Haitian nationals deported on criminal grounds were being detained upon arrival in Haiti and held indefinitely in prisons with horrendous conditions.
 A Haitian national convicted of an aggravated felony in the United States filed a habeas petition, claiming that the CAT prohibited the United States from returning him to Haiti, where his detention in Haitian jails would violate the CAT.
 The Board of Immigration Appeals had found, in an earlier case, that the conditions of Haitian prisons did not constitute torture.
 The Clinic’s brief applied the torture definition to the petitioner’s claim.
 The Clinic filed a second amicus brief containing this analysis with the U.S. Court of Appeals for the Second Circuit after the case was transferred from the District Court as a result of reforms of the Immigration and Naturalization Act.

 Atkins v.
-Virginia: Execution of the Mentally Retarded (2002)
+Virginia: Execution of the Intellectually Disabled (2002)

 The Clinic prepared an amicus brief for the U.S. Supreme Court in the case of Atkins v.
-Virginia, challenging the execution of the mentally retarded.
-The brief, written on behalf of a group of former senior U.S. diplomats, argued that the U.S.’s continued use of the death penalty against the mentally retarded damaged the U.S.’s diplomatic standing and global position of moral leadership, and that the Court should take into account international consensus against the execution of the mentally retarded in determining whether the practice violates the Eighth Amendment.
-The Court ruled that the execution of the mentally retarded is unconstitutional.
+Virginia, challenging the execution of the intellectually disabled.
+The brief, written on behalf of a group of former senior U.S. diplomats, argued that the U.S.’s continued use of the death penalty against the intellectually disabled damaged the U.S.’s diplomatic standing and global position of moral leadership, and that the Court should take into account international consensus against the execution of the intellectually disabled in determining whether the practice violates the Eighth Amendment.
+The Court ruled that the execution of the intellectually disabled is unconstitutional.